 Sure, marketing teams can use that information to improve lead generation.
 But sales teams can also have more effective sales conversations.
 Success teams can provide better support and service.
 Product teams can build a stronger roadmap.
 Human resources teams can develop more accurate hiring plans.
 All of that comes back to knowing what your customers want.

-Your customer’s perception of your organisation isn’t split into different teams or functions, so your organisation’s understanding of your customer shouldn’t be either.
+Your customer’s perception of your organization isn’t split into different teams or functions, so your organization’s understanding of your customer shouldn’t be either.